 Collaborating to ensure that the planned IT architecture model meets both current and future business demands.

 Creating system architecture documents that provide consistency and clarity across all implementations.
 A system architect plays a crucial part in this process.
-System architects contribute significantly to this collaborative effort.
+System architects contribute significantly to this collaborative effort, ensuring the overall system functions cohesively to achieve business objectives.

-Moreover, systems architects often collaborate with hardware engineers and hardware software developers to ensure seamless system integration.
-They must have a deep understanding of specific IT capabilities needed to meet business and departmental demands.
+Moreover, systems architects often collaborate with hardware engineers and software developers to ensure seamless system integration within computer systems.
+They must have a deep understanding of both hardware and software, as this knowledge is essential for integrating all technical components.
 Their comprehensive architecture designs guarantee that the entire system is robust, scalable, and secure.

 Key Responsibilities of a Systems Architect